-Connecticut State Colleges and Universities have made commitments to become carbon neutral and have implemented sustainability actions across their campuses.
+Connecticut State Colleges and Universities (CSCU) have made commitments to become carbon neutral and have implemented sustainability actions across their campuses.
 The colleges and universities are supported through their involvement with organizations such as the Association for Advancement of Sustainability in Higher Education (AASHE) and AASHE’s Sustainability Tracking and Reporting System (STARS), and the American College and University Presidents’ Climate Commitment (ACUPCC).

 Learn more about each institution’s sustainability initiatives by clicking on the links below: